langchain-ai/langgraph-messaging-integrations/README.md

 10. Finally, go to `Event Subscriptions` in Slack and add: `https://youraccount--yourdeploymentname-fastapi-app.modal.run/events/slack` as the request URL.
 * This is the URL that Slack will send events to.
 * Make sure to add the `/events/slack` path to the end of the Modal deployment URL.
-* Add events that you want to receive.
+* Add events that you want to receive, as an example:

 ```
 "app_mention",        # Notify when bot is @mentioned